amadeusproject/uxdesign-html/README.md

  * About the images, put names that you remember what's inside of it "tree.png" should be exactly what you're thinking of: an image of a tree, not a car or even  a bunch of trees.

+##Commit Patterns##

+We set our tasks on the project using the issue system of github, any commit you may add should be addressed to a single ISSUE , example "solving problem #12".
+Thus making it clear for others what you're trying to solve or add.